bytebone/how2host/README.md

 The official documentation, with all the available components and icons, can be found [here](https://retype.com/components/).
 Before starting your work, please make yourself familiar with the available components, since there are many helpful tools that might make your guide easier to structure and therefore read.

+## License

+This work is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This allows you to share (mirror) and adapt (borrow and alter) the repos content, provided that you credit the repo and don't use it for commercial purposes.
+View a copy of this license [here](http://creativecommons.org/licenses/by-nc/4.0/).

 ## Default Branches

 1. The `main` branch hosts the raw code currently hosted.
 Pushes here will instantly reflect on the website.